 |CA. O4:||Prepare a Climate Action Plan to include both mitigation and adaptation measures, and which will be updated every five years.|

 |CA. O5:||Raise public awareness of issues associated with climate action and climate change mitigation and adaptation.|

 7.8 Carlow’s Energy Profile

-The County’s energy profile has been calculated in the RES using data from the Sustainable Energy Authority Ireland (SEAI) and the CSO.
-In 2019, Carlow accounted for 0.93% (115 Ktoe1 or 1,370GWh2 of national energy consumption, and per head of population, the County’s average energy consumption is less than the national average.
+The County’s energy profile has been calculated in the RES using data from the Sustainable Energy Authority Ireland (SEAI), 3CEA, and the CSO.
+In 2019, Carlow accounted for 1.2% (151 Ktoe or 1.76TWh) of national energy consumption, and per head of population, the County’s average energy consumption is marginally higher than the national average.

 Transport is the largest consumer of energy in Carlow and nationally.
 The transport sector accounts for 35% of Carlow’s total final energy consumption.
 Despite private car consumption being 1.2% higher than the national average, the percentage of energy consumed by transport in Carlow is lower than the national average due to the fact that energy for aviation and navigation was not considered to be consumed in Carlow.
 Use of rail transport in Carlow is limited, with the Dublin to Waterford InterCity line passing through Carlow, and also Muine Bheag.

 Industry and Commercial/Public Services consume 27% and 13% of energy respectively in Carlow.
 Nationally, industry and services consume 19% and 14%, this is reflective of a significant industrial base in Carlow.